fjames86/frpc/README.md

 Supported flavours:
 - [x] AUTH-NULL: i.e. no authentication
 - [x] AUTH-UNIX and AUTH-SHORT: uid/gid and machine name.
 Not really authentication as such, but a simple tagging mechanism.
+Provided directly by frpc.
 - [x] AUTH-DES: public-key exchange verified by encrypted timestamps.
 This requires both the client and server have access to the public keys for each other.
 Traditionally this is implemented using some shared repository accessable via RPC (usually NIS or NIS+), however frpc does not assume such a repository is available.
 Key management is left as an exercise for future development.
+Provided by FRPC-DES system.
 - [x] AUTH-GSS: GSS (i.e. Kerberos) authentication, supports authentication, integrity validation and privacy.
 Uses the package [cerberus](https://github.com/fjames86/cerberus) to implement Kerberos v5 authentication.
+Provided by FRPC-GSS system.

 To use client authentication you must create an instance of a subclass of RPC-CLIENT (see below).
 This can